redaphid/canonical-cluster-paper/README.md

 * prompts that are in "draft form"
   - I found myself thinking about _some_ information that I wanted to record related to a prompt, but I wanted to make sure I didn't count it as completed just because there was some text below the prompt.

+The answers to prompts are written in Markdown, to allow for some formatting and linking.

 You can also easily link to other areas of the document to tie concepts together.
 I also wrote it to help encourage me to keep writing - I needed it, at times.